SpellholdStudios/Isra_NPC_BG2/README.md

 ## <a name="credits" id="credits"></a>Credits and Acknowledgements

 **Author:** <a href="http://www.shsforums.net/user/7955-rhaella/">Rhaella</a>
-**WeiDU coding:** <a href="http://www.shsforums.net/user/7955-rhaella/">Rhaella
+**WeiDU coding:** <a href="http://www.shsforums.net/user/7955-rhaella/">Rhaella</a>

 ##

 #### Special Acknowledgements to:

-- A huge thanks to K'aeloree for always being there (and for putting up with a barrage of ridiculous questions).
-Additional thanks to MiLeah for her artwork and to all of my play-testers for their patience and enthusiasm.
-You guys are amazing.
 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>)
 - Portrait: Lady Lesatho.
 - Playtesters: Skia, stinky_Ogre, Pretsal.
-- Additional Help: A special thanks to AstroBryGuy for help with the OS-X installation, Kulyok for proofreading, and to K'aeloree and berelinde for advice, encouragement, and no small amount of help with banters!
+- Additional help: A special thanks to AstroBryGuy for help with the OS-X installation, Kulyok for proofreading, and to K'aeloree and berelinde for advice, encouragement, and no small amount of help with banters!
-Music:
-Arabian Revolution (<a href="http://www.jamendo.com/en/artist/560/gregoire-lourme">Gregoire Lourme</a>) / <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">CC BY 3.0</a>.
+- Music: <a href=""http://www.jamendo.com/en/track/989070/arabian-revolution-action">Arabian Revolution</a> (<a href="http://www.jamendo.com/en/artist/560/gregoire-lourme">Grégoire Lourme</a>) / <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">CC BY 3.0</a>.
 - Everyone else from <a href="https://www.gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.